ok-ryoko/chimera/README.md

 # Chimera Linux OCI Container Images

+> [!IMPORTANT]
+> Official OCI container images have been available on Docker Hub since December 2023 at [chimeralinux/chimera].
+This repository has served its purpose and is no longer maintained.

 This repository provides **unofficial** [OCI] container images for [Chimera Linux] built from the official bootstrap rootfs tarballs.
 It also provides POSIX shell scripts for building said images using [Buildah] and [Podman] both locally and using [GitHub Actions].

 ## Usage

 ### Pulling and running a pre-built container image

+> [!NOTE]
 > Please read the [trust statement](#trust-statement) before proceeding.

 ```sh